Reggie Grisham

-Reggie Grisham is an American horn player.
+Reggie Grisham (born in Nashville, Tennessee) is an American horn player.

-Biography

-Reggie Grisham was born in Nashville, Tennessee.
 He completed a bachelor's degree in music education at Middle Tennessee State University and a master's degree in music performance at the University of Southern California.
 After completing his education, Grisham settled in the Los Angeles area.
 He has worked as a professional horn player for classical and popular music since 1998, playing in both ensembles and as a soloist.

 Grisham has worked with artists including Kelly Clarkson, Marc Broussard, Mandisa, Casting Crowns, Michael English, Natalie Grant, and Denver and the Mile High Orchestra.
-In 2012-13, he toured with The Who on the Quadrophenia and More tour.
+In 2012–13, he toured with The Who on the Quadrophenia and More tour.